 Ever notice that a cat is particularly nice to cuddle up to on a chilly night?
-That's because the average body temperature for a cat is 101.4 degrees Fahrenheit -- about 38.6 degrees Celsius -- (a good three degrees warmer than ours).
-An individual cat's temperature may range between 100 and 102.5 degrees Fahrenheit and still be considered "normal."
-Disease -- or prolonged exposure to heat or cold -- can send a cat's temperature above or below the normal range.
+That's because the average body temperature for a cat is 100 to 102.5 degrees Fahrenheit — or 38 to 39 degrees Celsius.
+Disease — or prolonged exposure to heat or cold — can send a cat's temperature above or below the normal range.

 Now you know how to examine your cat inside and out, and hopefully, we've given you a better idea of when it's necessary to take him or her to the vet.
 If you do decide it's time for a visit, you can tell your vet exactly what you've observed, and your cat will be soon be on the road to recovery.

 - Cat World.
 "How to Perform a Monthly Health Check on Your Cat at Home."
 Cat World.
 2011.
 (Jan.
 25, 2022) http://www.cat-world.com.au/performing-monthly-health-checks-on-your-cat

 - Eldredge, Debra M., et al. "Cat Owner's Home Veterinary Handbook."
 Howell Book House.
 Dec.
 10, 2007.

 - Haynes, Dr. Marie.
 "Lentigo on a cat."
 Ask A Vet Question.
 2010.
 (Jan.
 25, 2022) http://www.askavetquestion.com/answer_np.php?id=1196--35-year-old-tortoiseshell-cat-developed-

 - Nash, Holly.
 "A Comprehensive Dental Care Program for Your Cat."
 Drs.
 Foster & Smith.
 2011.
 (Jan.
 25, 2022) http://www.peteducation.com/article.cfm?c=1+2121&aid=516